 Step 1: Prepare Meat

-In a small bowl add the gochujang, green onions, soy sauce, rice vinegar, garlic, giner, sesame oil, and sugar.
+In a small bowl add the gochujang, green onions, soy sauce, rice vinegar, garlic, ginger, sesame oil, and sugar.
 Whisk together these ingredients until well combined.
-Place half the sauce in a ziploc bag and add in the swiss steak.
-Seal the bag and place in the fridge to chill.
-Cover remaining sauce and chill.
+Place half the sauce in a ziploc bag and add in the Swiss steak.
+Seal the bag and place it in the fridge to chill.
+Cover the remaining sauce and chill.